pedropleite/Social_Network/README.md

 # Features 🕹
 - [x] Complete Front-End authentication system with responsive messages to your error, making it easier for the user to understand.
+- [x] Login and registration system using Firebase API.
 - [x] Home with the sampling of all posts already created in order of creation, thus making it easier for the user to know which were the last ones.
 - [x] Fully customizable post creation system, including title, content, image, etc.
 - [x] Post search bar to make it easier if the user wants to search for a specific one.